 English Language Skills:

-We STRONGLY urge all international students to take a course with the English Language Institute (ELI).
+International students are strongly encouraged to take a course with the English Language Institute (ELI).
 Students who take ELI courses report an increased ability to converse in English and a stronger performance in academic classes.
-These classes may not be counted for credit toward the MAE degree, however they are beneficial for the success of a student in the program and beyond.
+These classes are not required and may not be counted for credit toward the MAE degree, however they are beneficial for the success of a student in the program and beyond.

 Time to Completion: